swapniel99/erav1s12/README.md

 This module contains all the model definitions.

 ### 3. utils Module
-#### 3a. utils/backprop.py
+#### 3a. utils/metrics.py
-This module contains the Train and Test classes which are used in an experiment.
-Train and Test classes perform training and testing respectively on given model and dataset.
-They also accumulate statistics which can be plotted using a simple member functions.
+This module defines any custom metric classes we create.
+Currently it contains RunningAccuracy class which accumulates running accuracy for each epoch.

 #### 3b. utils/experiment.py
 This module contains the experiment class, which carries out training and testing.